GoodwayGroup/circleci-orbs/README.md

 ## Dev Builds

-For any none master branch, CircleCI will build dev tags to be used for testing.
+For any non-master branch, CircleCI will build dev tags to be used for testing.

 ```
 Orb `goodwaygroup/circleci-orb@dev:alpha` was published.